nanoMFG/TPL_Planning/README.md

 ### 2.3 Operating Environment
 <!--Describe the target environment.
 Identify components or application that are needed.
 Describe technical infrastructure need to support the application.-->

 The TPL Analysis tool uses Jupyter Notebook to run.
-Users can use the tool from Nanohub website or download the code from NanoMFG.
+Users can use the tool from Nanohub website or download the code from NanoMFG